 315 Commonwealth was designed by architect George F. Meacham and built in 1878 by Gideon Currier, builder, for Daniel Chamberlin.
 He is shown as the owner on the original building permit application, dated May 11, 1878.

 Daniel Chamberlin was proprietor of the Adams House hotel at 553 Washington.
-He and his wife, Abby W. (Chapman) Chamberlin, lived at 1474 Washington.
+He and his wife, Abby Wade (Chapman) Chamberlin, lived at 1474 Washington.
 He died in July of 1879 without ever living at 315 Commonwealth.
 After his death, Abby Chamberlin moved to the Commonwealth Hotel at 1697 Washington and then briefly 321 Beacon for the 1880-1881 winter season.

 On December 6, 1879, 315 Commonwealth was purchased from Daniel Chamberlin’s estate by Elizabeth (Dana) Dana, the widow of Thomas Dana (her first cousin).
 Prior to his death January of 1878, they had lived in Cambridge.

 Thomas Dana had been a wholesale grocer.
 Among his partners was Thomas Dana, II, Elizabeth Dana’s nephew (the son of William Dana and Lucinda (Weston) Dana), who lived at 311 Commonwealth.

 The house was not listed in the 1883 Blue Book.